edburnett/boil2d/README.md

 ======
 Aims to become a boilerplate framework for creating custom 2D game engines in C++.
 Not a game engine itself, but a launching point for one.
-The goal is to be able to clone a repo and have a basic project ready to go for fast prototyping, gamedev compos, etc., without resorting to using a full-blown engine.
+The goal is to be able to clone a repo and have a basic project ready to go for rapid prototyping, gamedev compos, etc., without resorting to using a full-blown engine.

 Wrap libraries such as SFML and Box2D, and provide classes for a finite state